helmetjs/helmetjs.github.io/index.md

 <details>
 <summary><code>helmet.frameguard(options)</code></summary>

 `helmet.frameguard` sets the `X-Frame-Options` header to help you mitigate [clickjacking attacks](https://en.wikipedia.org/wiki/Clickjacking).
 This header is superseded by [the `frame-ancestors` Content Security Policy directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) but is still useful on old browsers.
-For more, see [the documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options).
+For more, see `helmet.contentSecurityPolicy`, as well as [the documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options).

 `options.action` is a string that specifies which directive to use—either `DENY` or `SAMEORIGIN`.
 (A legacy directive, `ALLOW-FROM`, is not supported by this middleware.
 [Read more here.](https://github.com/helmetjs/helmet/wiki/How-to-use-X%E2%80%93Frame%E2%80%93Options's-%60ALLOW%E2%80%93FROM%60-directive)) It defaults to `SAMEORIGIN`.